goto-eof/noc-convert/README.md

 **Unmatched Cross-Platform Performance**

 Built using the latest Java technology, noc-convert excels in intensive, multi-threading environments.
-It is rigorously tested to maintain maximum speed across Linux, Windows, and macOS, easily handling conversion jobs of millions of images without the crashes, freezes, or performance degradation typical of less optimized tools.
+It is rigorously tested to maintain maximum speed across Linux, Windows, and macOS, easily handling conversion jobs of millions of images (tested on a set of **5.000.000 images**) without the crashes, freezes, or performance degradation typical of less optimized tools.

 **Intuitive Graphical User Interface (GUI) with Real-Time Feedback:**